papers-we-love/costa-rica/README.md

 ### Information

 We are just getting started and will soon update this space with information about our first meet up.
+We are shooting for 3rd week of April's with the help of Msc.
+Alicia Salazar ([LinkedIn](https://www.linkedin.com/in/alicia-salazar-22724a41/)).

 ### Contact